googleinterns/protein-embedding-retrieval/README.md

 **This is not an officially supported Google product.**

 Protein database search tools such as BLAST are instrumental for research in the life sciences.
 However, they are slow and are based on surface-level sequence similarity.
 We are exploring using neural networks to improve the speed and accuracy of finding relevant sequences from these databases.
 More specifically, we are aiming to learn fixed-length protein embeddings using contextual lenses (https://arxiv.org/pdf/2002.08866.pdf).
+Generally speaking, a sequence level protein representation such as a one-hot encoding is of the form (sequence_length, n) where n is the amino acid embedding dimension.

 ## Source Code Headers